Bourj FC

 Bourj FC in their alternative orange kits celebrating the promotion to the Third Division (2015)

-After a period of downfall to the lower leagues, the club enjoyed relative success in recent years, as they earned promotion to the Third Division in 2015, to the Second Division in 2017 and to the Premier League in 2019.
+After a period of downfall to the lower leagues, the club enjoyed relative success in the second half of the 2010s, as they earned promotion to the Third Division in 2015, to the Second Division in 2017 and to the Premier League in 2019.

 Bourj FC in September 2017, prepared to start in the Second Division.
 Source: Bourj FC Facebook page